 Students in the DeVos Sport Business Management master’s program gain hands-on experience in the business of sports management, work in teams with fellow students on sports business projects from conception through implementation, and develop a network in the sports industry.

-CURRICULUMThe DeVos Sport Business Management MSBM program requires a minimum of 42 credit hours beyond the bachelor’s degree.
-The program includes 18 credit hours of professional core courses, 21 credit hours of sport business management core courses, and 3 credit hours of an internship.
+The DeVos Sport Business Management MSBM program requires a minimum of 45 credit hours beyond the bachelor’s degree.
+The program includes 18 credit hours of professional core courses, 24 credit hours of sport business management core courses, and 3 credit hours of an internship.
 This is a nonthesis program in which the internship serves as a capstone experience.
-Students will complete 42 credit hours if they hold a bachelor's degree in business or 54 credit hours if they do not have the undergraduate business courses.

 |Total Credit Hours Required:|